Philip Alston (counterfeiter)

-Philip Alston (Feb.
-18, 1740 or 1741 – after 1799) was an 18th-century Spanish-American counterfeiter, both before and after the American Revolution.
+Philip Alston (February 18, 1740 or 1741 – after 1799) was an 18th-century Spanish-American counterfeiter, both before and after the American Revolution.
 He operated in Virginia and the Carolinas before the war, and in Kentucky and Illinois afterward.
 He was associated with Cave-in-Rock and his son, outlaw Peter Alston, and counterfeiter John Duff.
 He was an early American settler in Natchez, as well as in the Cumberland and Red River valleys in Kentucky and Tennessee.

 Early life in South Carolina, North Carolina, and Virginia

-Philip Alston was born Feb.
-18, 1740 or 1741, the son of Solomon Alston and Sarah Ann "Nancy" Hinton.
+Philip Alston was born February 18, 1740, or 1741, the son of Solomon Alston and Sarah Ann "Nancy" Hinton.
 He had at least one brother named John.
 Alston was probably born in the British Royal colony of the Province of South Carolina, where the Alston family first settled in North America.
 The Alston surname was very common in this colony.
 His family moved to the Province of North Carolina when he was quite young.

-Alston was believed to have married in 1765 in North Carolina to a woman named either Temperance Smith, granddaughter of Captain Nicholas Smith and great-great-granddaughter of Robert Bell, or Mary Molly Temple.
+Alston was believed to have married in 1765 in North Carolina to a woman named Mary Molly Temple.
 He may have married again to Mildred McCoy, after whom his second son received his middle name.

 Philip Alston and his wife were known to have had five surviving children: